PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

 .. function:: TagResponseAction(name, value)

-  .. versionadded:: 1.3.0

   .. deprecated:: 1.6.0
     This function has been deprecated in 1.6.0, please use :func:`SetTagResponseAction` instead.

   Associate a tag named ``name`` with a value of ``value`` to this response.
   Subsequent rules are processed after this action.